-With the progress of information technology in our increasingly networked society, data storage has moved quickly from paper to floppy disks to optical disks to hard drives and a variety of other digital media.
-Demand is increasing for reliable new media that can preserve valuable data, such as public documents and historical information, as well as personal records for future generations.
-Although optical disks and hard drives have sufficient recording density, they don't have the required lifespan or durability.
-As such, Hitachi has been working on research and development of cutting-edge technology for nearly permanent digital archives.
+With the progress of information technology in our increasingly networked society, the recording media in use has moved quickly from paper to floppy disks, optical disks, hard drives, and a variety of other digital media.
+Demand is increasing for a long-term and reliable means of preserving valuable data, such as cultural heritage of historical significance and public documents, as well as personal records for future generations.
+Although optical disks and hard drives have sufficient recording density, for purposes of nearly permanent preservation, they are lacking in the durability needed to resist external stress and for long-term preservation capacity.

-Hitachi finds that fused silica is a very promising material for recording media since it is chemically stable and highly resistant to heat and water, as well as being resistant to radiation.
+Hitachi finds that fused silica is a very promising material for recording media because it is chemically stable and highly resistant to heat and water, as well as being resistant to radiation.

-In 2008, Hitachi's Central Research Laboratory launched a research project to develop nearly permanent data storage as part of its "Innovation Research."
-In the following year, research results suggested that data recorded in fused silica could last for 300 million years.
+In 2008, Hitachi launched a research project to develop nearly permanent data storage as part of its "Innovation Research," and in 2009, research results suggested that data recorded in fused silica could last for 300 million years.

-In 2011, Hitachi launched a joint research project with Prof. Kiyotaka Miura and Yasuhiko Shimotsuma, Ph.D. from the Kyoto University School of Engineering to improve recording density and the reading process for data storage in fused silica.
-The technology uses a femtosecond pulse laser* to record data and an optical microscope to read the data.
-The femtosecond pulse laser employs a laser pulse of less than one ten-trillionth of a second to create dots with a different refractive index inside the fused silica to record digital data in multiple layers.
-The recorded dots represent ones, and the areas without dots represent zeroes.
+In 2011, Hitachi launched a joint research project with Prof. Kiyotaka Miura and Yasuhiko Shimotsuma, Ph.D. from the Kyoto University School of Engineering to improve recording density and simplify the reading process for data storage in fused silica.
+The result of this project was the use of a femtosecond pulse laser* for recording data and an optical microscope for reading data.
+The femtosecond pulse laser employs a laser pulse of several trillionths of a second to form dots with a different refractive index inside the fused silica.
+Dots recorded like this represent ones, and the areas without dots represent zeroes, in this way recording digital data in multiple layers.
 To read the data, an optical microscope scans layer by layer to read the configuration of recorded dots.

 Graphic 1: A femtosecond pulse laser and spatial light modulator are used for high-density, multi-bit recording